 Airbnb now lets you filter specifically for off-the-grid vacation rental properties.
 You can also search the description to see if the building is LEED certified.
 If you plan to stay at Airbnb, make sure to learn these tips and tricks for saving on your next Airbnb rental.

-Instead of staying in hotels, try a homestay for more sustainable travel
+Instead of staying in hotels, try a homestay or a coliving space for more sustainable travel

 Homestays decrease your carbon footprint and are more budget-friendly than hotels.
 Staying with a local lets you live like a local, get to know local communities, and have a unique cultural experience.
 Homestays will have more basic amenities that are less carbon-intensive compared to resort hotels with pools, fitness centers, spas, golf courses, meeting rooms, and restaurants.